Search With Permissions

 To return the set of results that match the user's search query, you will need to get the intersection of the results from the services above.

 There are three possible ways to do this:

-Option 1: Search, then Check
+Option 1: Search, Then Check

-Pre-filter, then call Auth0 FGA Check endpoint.
+Pre-filter, then call Okta FGA Check endpoint.

 - Filter and sort on your database.

 /checkin parallel on each object returned from your database.